 There will be a $10.00 fee for each change made after the schedule and event "Timetable" has been published.
 This fee must be paid by credit card at the time the change is made.

 NO CHANGE WILL BE PERMITTED AT THE COMPETITION WITHOUT DIRECTORS APPROVAL.

-ABSOLUTELY NO CASH REFUNDS will be issued after the 21-day deadline unless the competition is cancelled.
-Leap! reserves the right to reschedule the competition due to inherent weather conditions.
+ABSOLUTELY NO CASH REFUNDS will be issued after the 21-day deadline.
+Leap! reserves the right to reschedule the competition due to inherent weather conditions or any unforeseen circumstances.
 In the event that a dancer is injured, a credit may be issued for solos only.
 Credit can only be used by that specific dancer for a future competition.
 A copy of a doctor’s note must be sent in along with the request.
 Credits are subject to approval and are at the sole discretion of Leap!
 Management.

 SCHEDULE & FORMAT

 A Time Table will be posted on our website at 7 days prior to the competition, as well as emailed to the designated studio representative.
 The Time Table lists when each age division, group size, and category begins.
 It also lists each break and all scheduled Awards Ceremonies.